These chocolate covered pretzels are easy to make and make great Christmas gifts!

-So excited to share these super easy chocolate-covered pretzels!
-They are a yummy combo of sweet-and-salty that make perfect little Christmas gifts.
+They are a delicious combination of sweet-and-salty and are so fun to make for that make perfect little Christmas gifts.
 We are giving these away to all of our teachers and neighbors.
 I thought they were fun, inexpensive, and very kid approved.

 All you need is old-fashioned large pretzel rods.
 I found them in the same aisle as the pretzels and chips.
 Then you need some chocolate of your choice.
 You can do dark, semi-sweet, or white.
 I used dark and white Ghirardelli melting wafers, which were super easy to use.
 Regular chocolate chips would work as well.